GrandlLab/InvOLS/README.md

 ## Description
 A streamlit app developed for determining optical lever sensitivity.
 The app is made to work with a standard output file from HEKA patchmaster but can be repurposed for other formats if needed.
 Contact me if you have any questions!

+This app is used to calibrate the inverse optical lever sensitivity.
+The piezoscanner position is determined using the manufacturer calibration and the applied voltage.
+The photodetector vertical difference signal (V) is then plotted as a function of piezoscanner position.
+We make the assumption that when the cantilever presses down on a hard surface the slope of the cantilever tip position as a function of the piezoscanner position = 1 and calculate the sensitivity in nm/V. Select a linear region of the plot and press fit line to determine the sensitivity.

 ## Prerequisites

 Before you begin make sure you have Python 3.7 or higher.
 It may work with other versions but I have not tested it.